joules19/joules19/README.md

 I am a full-stack developer and i currently work as a backend developer.
 I write my projects with Typescript and React and on the backend, C# and .Net.

-🌍 I'm based in Lagos, Nigeria.
+🌍 I'm based in Lagos, Nigeria. <BR>
 📧 Contact me at babafemiayodele@gmail.com

 <H4>Skills</H4>